 Vice President and Associate Provost for Faculty Affairs

 Maura A. Ryan, John Cardinal O’Hara, C.S.C., Associate Professor of Christian Ethics

 Maura Ryan is the vice president and associate provost for faculty affairs.
 In this capacity, her major responsibilities include overseeing new faculty orientation and faculty training, the evaluation of teaching, and the University’s processes for responding to faculty appeals and grievances, and to allegations of faculty misconduct.
-Ryan also acts as the point person with the University’s regional accrediting body and provides leadership for online learning initiatives, the external review cycle, the Dual Career Assistance Program, the Kaneb Center for Teaching and Learning, the DeBartolo Performing Arts Center, the Snite Museum, and the Notre Dame Center for Arts & Culture.
+Ryan also acts as the point person with the University’s regional accrediting body and provides leadership for the external review cycle and the Dual Career Assistance Program.

 Vice President and Associate Provost and Dean of the Graduate School

 Laura Carlson is vice president and associate provost and dean of the Graduate School.
 In addition to serving as dean of the Graduate School, her major responsibilities include coordinating the work of the Provost’s Advisory Committee (PAC), overseeing the Office for Postdoctoral Scholars and the Moreau Faculty Development Program, acting as the secretary of the Academic Council, and collaborating with the University Committee on Women Faculty and Students.
 Carlson also oversees faculty leadership development through NDLead.